PrithivirajDamodaran/Parrot_Paraphraser/README.md

 ----------------------------------------------------------------------
 Input_phrase: What are the famous places we should not miss in Russia
 ----------------------------------------------------------------------
-"which are the must do places for tourists to visit in russia?"
-"what are the best places to visit in russia?"
-"what are some of the most visited sights in russia?"
-"what are some of the most beautiful places in russia that tourists should not miss?"
-"which are some of the most beautiful places to visit in russia?"
-"what are some of the most important places to visit in russia?"
-"what are some of the most famous places of russia?"
-"what are some places we should not miss in russia?"
+what should we not miss when visiting russia? recommend some of the best places to visit in russia? list some of the best places to visit in russia? can you list the top places to visit in russia? show the places that we should not miss in russia? list some famous places which we should not miss in russia?
 ```
 ### How to get syntactic and phrasal diversity/variety in your paraphrases using parrot?